OlexiyVasylenkoDev/LegalTerminologyParser/README.md

 # Legal Terminology Parser

 This repository contains the Telegram Bot for searching definitions of terms in Ukrainian legislation.
+The bot is designed with aiogram framework.
+By providing quick and easy access to legal definitions, this Bot can be a useful tool for legal professionals, law students, or anyone else who needs to navigate through Ukrainian law.

 ## Table of Contents: